 Inositol is a type of sugar molecule, similar to glucose, but with several substantially different biological functions.
 Inositol is produced by the body and is found naturally in foods.
-It has been studied extensively for use as a dietary supplement due to its many potential health benefits.
-Fertility specialists worldwide are keenly interested in inositol because research indicates it can encourage PCOS patients to ovulate regularly and improve their chances of achieving pregnancy.
+It has been studied extensively for use as a dietary supplement due to its many potential health benefits for women with PCOS.
+Fertility specialists worldwide are keenly interested in inositol because research indicates it can help to promote ovulation and pregnancy.

 This article will explore the relationship between inositol, PCOS, and insulin to explain why fertility specialists are so excited about this natural, low-intervention, and low-cost treatment.
 We will also review how inositol may improve ovulation and pregnancy rates, the ideal inositol dosage for PCOS, and the different types of inositol.

 Get ready; here comes everything you need to know about inositol and PCOS.

 - PCOS is the most common cause of infertility worldwide.
 PCOS is greatly associated with high insulin levels.
 High insulin levels have been shown to disrupt hormone production, which can cause several PCOS symptoms, including excess body hair, anovulation, and infertility.
 Many fertility specialists, therefore, theorize that high glucose and insulin levels and the subsequent insulin resistance are the root cause of PCOS.

 - Inositol has been demonstrated to improve insulin sensitivity, manage blood glucose levels, and reduce insulin resistance.